Teachers, grades 4-6, teaching at a school in a Cal Water service area are eligible to apply for a grant for their classroom water project.

 The application is simple and can be completed online.
 Head to our Application page, select your school, fill out the application form, then review and accept the grant terms and conditions and submit.

 Applications are accepted all year, although only one grant can be received per applicant per program year.
 For the purposes of determining when additional grant funds may be available, the program year is considered to run from July 1st through June 30th.

 Try nearby universities, museums and nature centers.
 Local professors, retired naturalists/scientists, and naturalists from non-profit organizations and local nature centers can be amazing resources!

 If you are looking for project tips and guidelines, handbooks are available on the Classroom Challenge Resources page.
-Although these resources are for the Classroom Challenge competition, they do provide possibilities to help with the direction of your grant project.
+Although the Classroom Challenge is no longer active, its resources remain available and can provide possibilities to help with the direction of your grant project.

 Yes, please await grant approval and the receipt of funds before starting any project.
 It is also important that you have your principal's approval for your participation in the program.